-The collection of African arts at Princeton covers some 2,500 years of creativity, from the ceramics of the Nok culture to contemporary works created in recent decades.
+The collection of African arts at Princeton covers centuries of creativity, from the sculpture of the Tellem culture to contemporary works created in recent years.
 Comprising approximately 750 works, the collection includes excellent examples of masks and figures used in secular or sacred practices, including rites of passage and interactions between humans and spiritual entities.
 Its holdings are particularly strong in nineteenth- and twentieth-century tradition-based work by artists from Western (Akan, Yorùbá, Bamum) and Central (Kuba and Pende) Africa.

 The Museum’s African collection began in 1937, with the acquisition of a single wooden carving attributed to Ethiopia, followed by an Ethiopian Orthodox Christian diptych in 1946.
 The collection grew in earnest after the first major bequest of African art for Princeton, given in 1947 by Joyce Doyle in memory of her husband, Donald B. Doyle, Class of 1905.
 The bequest comprised works she collected and purchased before 1923 in what is now the Democratic Republic of the Congo, including a rare Chokwe caryatid headrest and a delicately patterned Kuba box.
 Many subsequent gifts have come to Princeton from alumnus Perry E. H. Smith ’57, including a remarkable Chokwe chair and Lega maskette, and from H. Kelly Rollings ’48, whose Ngbe (or Ekpe) Society emblem is a stunning accumulative object from the Ejagham peoples of the Cross River region.
 Princeton’s collection was greatly enhanced in 1998 by a bequest from John B. Elliott ’51, which comprises objects of daily use and adornment as well as prestigious Akan gold regalia, including a staff used by a royal spokesperson and a “soul-washer” badge.